kkinder/wingpanel-indicator-namarupa/README.md

 ### For developers

-You'll need the following dependencies:
+You'll need the following dependencies, in addition to the user .deb packages described above:

 * gobject-introspection
 * libglib2.0-dev